denoland/std/domains/reasoning/domain-rules.md

-# Rules of Engagement for 'Gold' Definitions
+# Rules of Engagement for 'Domain' Definitions

-These rules allow for the creation, modification, and maintenance of definitions within any 'gold' style set of definitions to ensure consistency, coherence, and correctness.
+These rules allow for the creation, modification, and maintenance of definitions within any 'domain' style set of definitions to ensure consistency, coherence, and correctness.

 ## 1. Self-Containment